15th October 2018

-Banking & Finance Litigation specialist Christina Gill looks at the Law Commission’s consultation on the electronic execution of documents.
-Christina offers a practical insight to where we are now with e-conveyancing and, in particular, electronic mortgage deeds.
+Banking & Finance Litigation specialist looks at the Law Commission’s consultation on the electronic execution of documents.
+Our specialist offers a practical insight to where we are now with e-conveyancing and, in particular, electronic mortgage deeds.

 In a consultation paper published in August 2018 the Law Commission has sought to address legal uncertainty surrounding the electronic execution of documents, which is causing practical problems in today’s fast-paced, technology-driven business world.